nus-cs2103-AY2324S1/tp/docs/UserGuide.md

       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphen

-* LAST_CONTACTED_TIME must contain both date and time and adhere to the dd.MM.yyyy HHmm format.
+* `LAST_CONTACTED_TIME` must contain both date and time and adhere to the `DD.MM.YYYY HHMM` format.
-  -  For instance, 1st October 2023, 10:00am will be written as 01.10.2023 1000.
+  -  eg. 1st October 2023, 10:00am will be written as `01.10.2023 1000`.
-* STATUS, if included, must be one of { NIL, Prospective, Active, Inactive, Claimant, Renewal } or blank.
+* STATUS, if included, must be one of `NIL, Prospective, Active, Inactive, Claimant, Renewal` or blank.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**